Automatic language translation

 If a child/young person re-enters care DCJ will need to refer them again to the OOHC Health Pathway.
 This is because they may have experienced violence, abuse or neglect that needs to be considered in a health assessment or have other health concerns.

-If a child or young person in OOHC is not able to be placed on the Pathway, it is still important that they receive timely assessment, intervention, monitoring and review of their health needs.
+If a child or young person in OOHC is a mature minor and they are not consenting to be placed on the OOHC Health Pathway, it is still important that they receive timely assessment, intervention, monitoring and review of their health needs.
 This can be done by utilising some of the tools used as part of the Pathway without the direct involvement of the District OOHC Health Coordinator.

 The caseworker should: